peterjohnmanuel/Feedreader/README.md

 * Check if allfeeds elements name is not empty.

+# Testsuite: The Menu

+## Test: menu visibility

+* Check if the body element exists.
+* Check if the body element has the menu-hidden class.

 # Urls used during research

 * [Regular Exp Match elements of a url](http://www.regextester.com/20)